Rachel J. Levy-Bell, Psy.D.

 Director of Clinical Training

-I received my B.A. from Clark University in Worcester, MA and my M.A. and Doctoral degrees from the Chicago School of Professional Counseling in Chicago IL.
+I received my B.A. from Clark University in Worcester, MA and my M.A. and Doctoral degrees from the Chicago School of Professional Psychology in Chicago IL.

 Dr. Levy’s clinical and research experiences are in the areas of HIV disease in multicultural populations, cross-cultural psychology, medical psychology in the realm of organ transplantation, and disaster psychology.
 Over the past several years she has provided several consultations through the Massachusetts Department of Mental Health on training professional clinical staff on how to perform HIV risk assessments with the chronically mentally ill population.
 Dr. Levy has been a consultant on HIV prevention and mental health treatment to various community based agencies and school systems.
 She was also a clinician for the Federal Emergency Management Team through the Department of Mental Health’s Crisis Counseling network, working with airline staff, crew, and families affected by the occurrences of September 11th.